In this article

 There are many ways a fraudster could steal your personal information, whether that’s hacking into a company database, taking it from your social media profile, or scamming you into handing it over voluntarily (known as phishing).

 This is the next step on from identity theft.
-Once someone has your details, they can use them to buy goods and services, take out a credit card or loan and more by posing as you.
+Once someone has your details, they can use them to buy goods and services, take out a credit card or loan, and more by posing as you.

 Identity theft happens when fraudsters get hold of your personal information.
-That can often happen because your details have been found via social media, or when you’ve accessed unsafe websites.
+That can happen because your details have been found on social media, or when you’ve accessed unsafe websites.
 It can also happen if you’ve thrown away post – like a utility bill or vehicle tax reminder – without shredding it first.

 If you think your credit card details have been stolen, get in touch with your bank straight away.
 They’ll be able to let you know what the best next step is – like freezing your accounts or trying to cancel the previous transaction.